dji-sdk/Mobile-SDK-Doc/source/introduction/product_introduction.md

     * <a href="http://www.dji.com/product/guidance" target="_blank"> Guidance </a> - 5 direction stereo camera and ultrasonic sensor module
     * <a href="http://www.dji.com/product/ronin-mx" target="_blank"> Ronin MX </a> - Gimbal that can support custom payloads up to 4.5 kg

 Aircraft comparison can be difficult due to the large selection of products, features and functionality.
-Three summarized aircraft comparison tables are below to introduce the differences in aircraft, features and .
+Three summarized aircraft comparison tables are below to introduce the differences in aircraft and features.

 <html><table class="table-aircraft-comparison">
 <thead><tr><th colspan="9">Aircraft Comparison: <b>Aircraft</th></tr></thead>